 Primary treatment (anticoagulation)

-Primary treatment is the duration of anticoagulation required to treat an acute DVT (typically 3–6 months).
-Most patients receive long-term treatment with oral anticoagulants, which often require bridging therapy with initial parenteral anticoagulation.
+Primary treatment is the duration of anticoagulation required to treat an acute DVT and involves an initial transient period of parenteral anticoagulation (bridging anticoagulation) followed by long-term (typically 3–6 months) oral anticoagulation.

 Initial parenteral anticoagulation (for the first 5–10 days)